amesar/mlflow-examples/README.md

 ## Setup

+Use Python 3.7.5

 * For Python environment use either:
   * Miniconda with ([conda.yaml](conda.yaml)).
   * Virtual environment with PyPi.
-* Install Spark 2.3.0 on your machine.
+* Install Spark 2.4.2 on your machine.

 ### Miniconda